 Franklin’s lightning rod, as the new practical version was called, was the first electrical device to have a function other than entertainment or experimentation.
 It also allows us to include on the list of Ben Franklin’s inventions the first electrical safety apparatus.

 Do you have a spirit of innovation and exploration?
 We do too.
-Consider a career at Northrop Grumman, and together we can work on what matters.
+Consider a career at Northrop Grumman, and Define Possible with us.